Stanko/Stanko.github.io/_posts/2017-03-05-talks-i-like.md

 I started with the only one thing in mind - to write games.

 Historical talk about couple of kids who wanted to do exactly that.
 How they started, what they principles were.
-For those who don't know id Software is behind Doom, Quake, Commander Keen, Wolfenstein, and many more games.
+For those who don't know, id Software is behind Doom, Quake, Commander Keen, Wolfenstein and many more games.
 Don't get scared because it is almost one hour long, talk itself if about thirty minutes.

 It got me thinking about writing games again,